GonCasLeal/CODEC_Crop-Filling/README.md

 zeropad, since the affine mention issue has not been taken into account).
 The issue comes from the fact that tho the synthetic T1 (from the T2 + T1 using synthSR hyperfine) should cover the same FOV as the T1 and T2, and is in fact as described above been resampled to the same dimensions as the T1 that is going to be filled.
-The number of voxels is not the same, but the size of the brain and overall structures is, it is like the resampling adds some extra voxels, at the end of one or more of the axes, of nothing, so that needs to be trimmed for the filling to make sense.
+The matrix dimensions is not always the same, the previous interpolation step sometimes produces extra empty voxels at the end of one or more of the axes, so that needs to be trimmed for the filling to make sense.
 It will always trim a T1w scan with an acquisition label as "ds" which only happens as an output of the previous command.
 ```
 singularity run --bind /directory/to/bind singularity-image_crop-fill.sif folder/with/BIDS/format
 --participant_label <sub-label> --mri_crop_step trim --acquisition_label <acq-label>